vynci/vynci-dev-v4/posts/robot-camera-video-stream-using-aws-kvs/index.md

 });
 ```

-The entry point for the `VideoStream` is the code block below:
+The entry point for the `KinesisWebRTC` is the code block below:

 ```tsx
 const KinesisWebRTC = view(({ setKvsStatus }) => {